The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 7. Bird Watching in Izmir Bird Paradise

 İzmir Bird Paradise is located in Çamaltı Tuzlası of the Çiğli district.
 It is the ideal place for nature lovers and photography enthusiasts.
 The attraction is located in a vast area.
-More than 50 thousand birds visit this area, which is among the birds’ migration routes yearly.
+More than 50 thousand birds visit this area, among the birds’ migration routes yearly.

 In addition, it hosts 205 birds and 314 plant species.
 The place has observation towers, binoculars, and bicycle paths for you.